 Firstly blew the base color dark yellow.

 Dark green camouflage pattern.
-I like 2 color camouflage as this, but it’s same as the latest finished up Panter.
-So I decided standard 3 color patterns.
+I like 2 color camouflage like this, but it’s the same as the latest finished-up Panter.
+So I decided on standard 3 color patterns.

 Blew red-brown and adjust 3 colors balance.
 After painting caterpillar and other many OVM, next is weathering.